What would your business look like if "capital equipment" wasn't sold anymore

 - Increasingly buyers whose expectations are shaped through their consumer experiences will look for similar arrangements in B2B industrial sales

-- That will create exciting revenue opportunities for proactive companies, and trauma for others
+- That will create exciting revenue opportunities for proactive companies, and trauma for others - and it requires adaptations to manufacturers' digital and business strategy

 Hi, I'm Ed Marsh.
 Welcome to this episode of Signals from the OP.